PC Setup - Practical advice on security, organisation and backing systems up - Eliminate Spam

 PC Types and Operating Systems

 OS - Our main PC now runs Linux Fedora 23 with the XFCE front end.
-The laptop runs Windows XP professional (service pack 3).
+The laptop (2017 still) runs Windows XP professional (service pack 3).
 When it finally dies, it will be replaced by a fast Linux machine.

 Why not Vista or Windows 7,8,9,10?
 From long experience of Microsoft products, running the latest software is always a nightmare with some new bug or incompatibility just waiting to strike.
 This creates a huge amount of work trying to get on top of the situation and detracts from productivity.